kennetheversole/eversole.dev/content/about.md

 There is a currently a movie in post production that I cannot talk about too much now but please keep a look out in the future.

-With that said, I will leave all of you with something I told the crew a during  night of filming.
+With that said, I will leave all of you with something I told the crew during night of filming.

  > All forms of Art make life worth living.
  >

+i
 ### General Business

 Business, engineering, and artistic ideas are extremely fascinating individually.
 It is when they come together to positively move humanity forward is what sparks curiosity and a sense of transcendence in me.